Mkejriwal270/K8s-EKS-QuickStart/index.md

 Let’s get started.
 <br />
-## **What We Will Be Building**
+## **What We Are Building**
 <br />
 With this solution, we intend to setup a full-fledged EKS cluster with a managed node-group, ingress resources, RBAC & Security components and application workloads for 2 sample apps - one React and another Angular.
 The apps will be built using docker and the images will be stored in Amazon's ECR which will be managed as part of this project.
-As mentioned before, the infrastructure components\*\* will be created and managed by Terraform, with the state file stored and updated within the repository itself.
+As mentioned before, the infrastructure components\* will be created and managed by Terraform, with the state file stored and updated within the repository itself.

 Once your development is completed and you no longer need the resources, you have the option of destroying them with - you guessed it right - a single click.
 One could go so far as to schedule their workflows to provision their resources in the morning and destroy them at the end of their day.
 The possibilities of customisation are endless, but for the sake of simplicity, we have ommitted that feature for now.